-Upon completion of this concentration, you will be able to:
+Upon successful completion of this concentration, the student will be able to:

 - Apply programmatic objectives to the nurse educator role in clinical or academic settings. - Create effective educational and curricular materials for a variety of audiences. - Evaluate effectiveness of teaching strategies and modalities.